Molecular Genetic Pathology Fellowships

 Program Director: Richard D. Press, MD, PhD

-- Requirements: Candidates must have an MD degree (or equivalent), and have either completed training in an ACGME accredited residency in Medical Genetics or Pathology (AP and/or CP), or be certified by the American Board of Medical Genetics.
+- Requirements: Candidates must have an MD degree (or equivalent), and have either completed training in an ACGME-accredited residency in Medical Genetics or Pathology (AP and/or CP), or be certified by the American Board of Medical Genetics.
 Applicants must be legally able to work in the U.S., or eligible to obtain work authorization, and are expected to take and pass the ABP molecular genetic pathology examination upon graduation.

 - Stipend: The stipend is commensurate with the year of postgraduate training.